Driving licence in Israel: Passenger car licence

 Anyone aged at least 16 years and 9 months may receive a Type B driver's license.
 After receiving both a medical and eye checkup, an applicant can take a 30 question multiple-choice test, of which they must answer at least 26 correctly.
 Before taking the actual driving test, they must receive at least 28 lessons at a certified driving school.
 After passing the internal driving school test, the instructor will arrange the road test, which will be taken in the driving school's vehicle.
 If someone fails either the written or driving test, one must wait one day before retaking the written test.
 In the past, the wait time to take a second driving test was uncertain, ranging between three and six months.

 Since July 2018, the driving tests are conducted by private contractors and the wait time has been reduced to up to 5 days for the first test and up to 14 days from the second test and onward.

 Once the driving test has been passed, the licensing authority will issue a temporary license together with a payment voucher.
-Once the fee has been paid, the actual license will be sent in the mail.
+Once the fee has been paid, the official license will be mailed.

-For the first three months, the new licensee must be accompanied by someone aged over 24, who has had a license for at least 5 years, or someone over 30, who has had a license for over 3 years.
+For the first three months, a new licensee aged under 24 must be accompanied by someone aged over 24, who has held a license for at least 5 years, or someone over 30 who has held a license for over 3 years.
 For the next three months the new driver must also be accompanied as before from at night, specifically from 9 P.M. until 6 am.
 In addition, for the first two years, the new driver must display a sign reading "New Driver" (נהג חדש, Nahag Hadash) in black letters on a yellow background.
 Anyone failing to comply with these requirements is subject to be fined and tried in traffic court for driving without a license.
 If a new driver violates a traffic law, one may be required to retake the written and driving test.